imanousar/airbnb-price-predictor/README.md

 ## Documentation

-You can check the documentaion of the app [here](https://imanousar.github.io/test/).
+You can check the documentaion of the app [here](https://imanousar.github.io/airbnb-price-predictor/) and the deployed app [here](https://airbnb-price-prediction-project.netlify.app/).

 ## Introduction